-This page provides an overview of how the climate in the West Coast region is likely to change into the future and what implications this may bring for the region.
+This page provides an overview of how the climate in the West Coast region is likely to change into the future and what implications this has for the region.

 The West Coast is expected to become wetter, particularly in winter and spring.
-In Hokitika, average annual rainfall is likely to increase by 5 per cent by 2040 and 8 per cent by 2090.
-Seasonal projections for Hokitika show little change in summer and autumn rainfall, with winter rainfall likely to increase by 21 per cent by 2090.
+Winter rainfall in Hokitika is projected to increase by 8 to 29 per cent by 2090.

 Overall glacier ice mass has decreased by 25 per cent over the last 60 years in New Zealand, and is expected to continue to do so into the future.
 Some of our most iconic glaciers (such as Franz Josef) have advanced in recent times.
 This is a result of more precipitation falling at their glacier heads.
 Whether these glaciers continue to advance into the future will depend on the balance between increased melting due to warmer temperatures and increased precipitation in the mountains.
 For example, one climate modelling study suggests the Franz Josef glacier may retreat approximately 5 km and lose around 38 per cent of its mass by 2100.

 New Zealand tide records show an average rise in relative mean sea level of 1.7 mm per year over the 20th century.
 Globally, the rate of rise has increased, and further rise is expected in the future.